 - General queries regarding external examining at the University of Aberdeen should be directed to email@example.com

-At the beginning of each academic year, all External Examiners will be provided with information and training specific to the course(s) and programme(s) they examine, as well as general information and training provided by the Quality Assurance Committee (QAC).
-Training will normally be provided using the University’s Virtual Learning Environment (VLE), MyAberdeen.
+At the beginning of each academic year, all External Examiners will be provided with information and training specific to the course(s) and programme(s) they examine, as well as general information and training provided by the Quality Assurance Committee (QAC), with support from the Academic Services team and Centre for Academic Development.
+Training will normally be provided using the University’s Virtual Learning Environment (VLE), MyAberdeen or via Microsoft Teams (for live sessions).
 All new External Examiners will be added to the central QAC-owned training page, and Schools will communicate with External Examiners separately to provide information and training via the VLE as required.

-External Examiners can expect to receive the following information from their School:
+External Examiners should expect to receive the following information from their School:

 External Examiners can expect to receive the following information via the QAC-owned MyAberdeen page: